tylertaewook/tylertaewook/README.md

 </div>

-My name is Tyler, a first-year undergrad at Columbia SEAS pursuing towards a B.S. in Computer Science.
+My name is Tyler, a second-year undergrad at Columbia SEAS pursuing towards a B.S. in Computer Science.

 My general interest revolves around intertwining Machine Learning and Web Development in which I spark my passion working on ML Web apps such as @scraft-ai.